 Today, Lexus International reaches across the globe.
 The driving force behind every division of Lexus is to enrich society through the manufacturing of world class vehicles.
 In such a dynamic world and era in which we live, such a pursuit requires continuous devotion to redesigning, reshaping and adapting vehicles to cater for and apply any technological advancement that helps meet these ends.

-The pursuit of such perfection compels us as a corporate to engage in international discourse and meet the needs of those communities whose lives we are looking to enrich.
+The need to experience amazing compels us as a corporate to engage in international discourse and meet the needs of those communities whose lives we are looking to enrich.
 This means going beyond the manufacturing of vehicles.